In the beginning (of any product's development process) there was a

 We use personas to discover and synthesize a set of profiles describing a particular customer segment.
 Each profile describes a stereotypical user with a real name, story and personality, representing a set of users who share common characteristics.

-Personas help us to build features with a particular user in mind, and contribute to better communication among the project's stakeholders.
+Personas help us build features with a particular user in mind and contribute to better communication among the project's stakeholders.

 We strongly believe in the wireframe stage of every project.

 A wireframe is a visual guide that represents the skeletal framework of the product's user interface.
-It focuses on highlighting functionality and information architecture, on what has to be done and where it should be placed, but not on how it should look.
+It focuses on highlighting functionality and information architecture, closing the gap between what has to be done and where it should be placed, but not on how it should look from a design perspective.

 Wireframes are meant to be easily changed.
 Our UX team uses